-Routine prophylaxis may help patients prevent and reduce the frequency and severity of hereditary angioedema (HAE) attacks.1,2
+Routine prevention may help patients prevent and reduce the frequency and severity of hereditary angioedema (HAE) attacks.1,2

-When determining whether prophylactic treatment is appropriate for an HAE patient, frequency of attacks is not the only criterion.2 Disease severity can be different for each patient, so treatment plans should be personalized based on individual needs.1-3 When evaluating your patients, several important factors should be included in consideration of prophylactic therapy, and include the following:
+When determining whether prevention treatment is appropriate for an HAE patient, frequency of attacks is not the only criterion.2 Disease severity can be different for each patient, so treatment plans should be personalized based on individual needs.1-3 When evaluating your patients, several important factors should be included in consideration of prevention therapy, and include the following:

 Frequency of attacks1,3

 Past laryngeal attacks4

 WAO/EAACI guidelines recommend that patients are evaluated for prevention at every visit.3

 Guidelines support exploring preventive treatment as part of an HAE treatment plan.
 They recommend that patients be evaluated for long-term prevention at every visit, or at least once a year.
 Patients should also be assessed regularly for efficacy and safety of treatment with the dose or treatment being adapted based on clinical response.3

 It is recommended that all attacks are considered for on-demand treatment, especially for attacks affecting the upper airway.
 Patients should have sufficient on-demand medication available for treatment of 2 attacks and should carry on-demand treatment at all times.3

 Collaborative treatment decisions between physicians and patients are critical.1

 Patient input is important in determining overall disease burden.
 When talking with your patients and their caregivers, consider discussing: